snayfach/UHGV/README.md

    - uhgv_full_metadata.tsv : detailed information on each of the 874,104 UHGV genome sequences
    - votus_full_metadata.tsv : detailed information on each of the 168,570 species level viral clusters
+   - votus_metadata_extended.tsv: additional information on each vOTU
+   - host_metadata.tsv : taxonomy and other info for prokaroytic genomes (completeness, contamination, n50)

 - genome_catalogs/